Jcait/Project-Binary-Search-Trees/README.md

 return new BinaryTreeNode();
 ```

-Since I want it to be recusive it was time to build the next function inside the `buildTree()`
+Since I want it to be recusive, it was time to build the next function inside the `buildTree()`

 ```js
 function setValue(arr, start, end) {